The 6-month programme for experienced charity freelancers who are done riding the emotional freelancer feast and famine rollercoaster.

 Picture this…

-Most charity freelancers don’t burn out because they care too much.
+Most charity freelancers don’t fear going back into a full time job because they care too much.

 Freelancers for Good™ changes that.